- Trade-ups – decisions to redirect resources toward optimal uses that provide additional educational opportunities for students

 - Request for Interest to solicit neighborhood-based partners

 Q: What if my building was slated to have a renovation, repairs or new construction as part of a previously-approved bond?
 Will that move forward or not?
 All projects that are currently in motion will move forward.
-OKCPS will also proceed with correcting any life safety or other general maintenance issues that are necessary to maintain a safe, stable school learning environment for our students and staff.
+OKCPS will also proceed with any safety/health or other general maintenance issues that are necessary to maintain a safe, stable school learning environment for our students and staff.
 However, while we are moving through the remainder of P2G, all other projects, repairs and bond upgrades are being put on hold pending the outcome of the Board’s decision on March 4.
+After March 4, projects in buildings that will stay open will be evaluated and proceed as planned.
+Plans for remaining projects in the 2016 bond will be adjusted as allowed for by law to meet the needs of the new school designs, such as increasing wireless bandwidth in our new intermediate/middle schools.

 For decades, we have been maintaining tens of thousands of empty seats--meaning resources that could be going to serve students are going to heating, air conditioning, and inequitable staffing.
 This is true regardless of the state’s decisions about funding levels, and this transparent, comprehensive process is designed to shift our priorities where they belong -- with children.
 We also follow trends over time which show that OKCPS enrollment is declining slightly and will likely level-off in the next couple of years.
 Not only does it mean that it is time to shift away from operating half-empty buildings, but it also means that our share of state funding will decline, even if the overall funding level increases again.